deepskystacker/DSS/Installers/README.txt

 50. Bug fix: Null pointer passed to XYSeries::append() by ChartTab.cpp.
 Some code tidyups as well.

+51. Add "How To" information to the help for the image editor built into DeepSkyStacker.
+This includes a short screen capture movie.

 Welcome to DeepSkyStacker 5.1.3
 ===============================